zfcampus/zf-configuration/README.md

 methods such as `patch()` and `replace()`.
 The service returned by the service manager is bound to the file specified in the `config_file` key.

+The config that is written is sorted by its keys.
+To disable this, use`setSortingEnabled` and provide `false` as a parameter.

 #### ZF\Configuration\ConfigResourceFactory

 `ZF\Configuration\ConfigResourceFactory` is a factory service that provides consumers with the